Delta Connection

+Airlines/Fleets

+As of February 2025, the combined Delta Connection-branded fleet consists of the following regional jet aircraft:

 History

 Delta Connection was founded in 1984 as a means of expanding the Delta network to smaller markets via partnerships with regional airlines.

-Atlantic Southeast Airlines (ASA) began Delta Connection service on March 1, 1984, from their hub in Atlanta, and soon had a substantial presence at the Dallas/Fort Worth International Airport.
+Atlantic Southeast Airlines (ASA) began Delta Connection service on March 1, 1984, from their hub at Hartsfield–Jackson Atlanta International Airport, and soon had a substantial presence at Delta's hub at Dallas Fort Worth International Airport.
 ASA was a wholly owned subsidiary of Delta Air Lines under the Delta Connection, Inc., holding company from May 11, 1999, to September 7, 2005, when it was purchased by SkyWest, Inc., the parent company of SkyWest Airlines.

-Ransome Airlines operated Delta Connection flights from March 1, 1984, to June 1, 1986, when it was purchased by Pan Am.
+Ransome Airlines operated Delta Connection flights in the northeast from March 1, 1984, to June 1, 1986, when it was purchased by Pan Am.

 Comair began Delta Connection service on September 1, 1984.
+Comair primarily operated from Delta's hub at Cincinnati/Northern Kentucky International Airport which was established the same year.
+Comair also began operating Delta Connection service from Delta's hub at Orlando International Airport in 1987.
 In January 2000, Comair became a wholly owned subsidiary of Delta Air Lines.

 Rio Airways operated Delta Connection flights from their hub in Dallas/Fort Worth from June 1, 1984, to December 14, 1986, when the airline declared bankruptcy.
+ASA subsequently became the main Delta Connection carrier at the Dallas/Fort Worth hub.

 Business Express Airlines operated Delta Connection flights in the northeastern US and Canada from June 1, 1986, to March 15, 2000.
 The company was purchased by AMR Corporation in 1999 and integrated into the American Eagle Airlines system in 2000.

-Following the acquisition of Western Airlines by Delta Air Lines, SkyWest Airlines, which had been operating codeshare service flying as Western Express for Western, became a Delta Connection carrier on April 1, 1987.
+Following the acquisition of Western Airlines by Delta Air Lines, SkyWest Airlines, which had been operating codeshare service flying as Western Express for Western, became a Delta Connection carrier on April 1, 1987, primarily operating from their hub at Salt Lake City International Airport, which Delta inherited from Western.

 Trans States Airlines operated Delta Connection flights from March 1998 to March 31, 2000, mainly from their focus cities in Boston and New York.

+In 2002, Chautauqua Airlines became a Delta Connection carrier and replaced Comair as the main provider of regional flights at the Orlando hub.